Alexander, Prince of Scotland: Death

-Alexander's sister died in Norway in childbirth in 1283, leaving Alexander as the sole surviving child of the King of Scotland.
+Alexander's sister died in Norway whilst giving birth in 1283, leaving Alexander as the sole surviving child of the King of Scotland.
 A week after his twentieth birthday, on 28 January 1284, the young Alexander also died.
 He was buried at Dunfermline Abbey.
 By April it was clear that his widow was not pregnant and that his sister's daughter, Margaret, Maid of Norway, was the new heir presumptive.
 King Alexander hastened to contract a second marriage, choosing Yolanda of Dreux, but died in 1286.